-Get Your Name Change Court Order
+Get Your Name Change Court Order in California

-Social Security Name Change
+Social Security Name Change in California

 – To change your name on your social security card, you must first show them a Certified Copy of the Court Order showing your old and new legal name.
 Social Security doesn’t have a fee for name change.
 But, they do want you to complete their application, which EZ Name Change provides in your Petition Package.
 Make Social Security your first stop to make name changes, if needed.
 That’s because Social Security is an anchor ID for other agencies when they go to change your Official Records.

-DMV Name Change
+DMV Name Change Requirements in California

 School Records Name Change

 – School is an important consideration for every parent and some adults.
-If school is an issue for you, you can take your Name Change Court Order directly from the court to your school.
-Every school has their own policy for allowing a Name Change and, most of all, they will honor the Certified Decree Changing Name.
+You can take your Name Change Court Order directly to your school.
+Every school has their own policy for allowing a Name Change.
+They all honor the Certified Decree Changing Name.
 A representative policy for any school might be like the UC Davis policy.
-It allows a student to have their Name Changed in the school records, by showing a Name Change …”Court Order (Final Judgment of Change of Name)”.
+Marriages and divorces, life changes, adulthood and careers.
+These are just some of the reasons that schools have a process for changing names.

-Passport Name Change
+Passport Name Change in California

 – To change your name on your passport by showing them an original or certified copy of your marriage certificate or court order.
 Or, you can prove Usage if you have documents to prove your legal name as a result of many years of exclusive use of it.
 The Passport office is one of the only government offices to honor Usage to prove a legal name.
 However, every government office, including the Passport office, honors a Certified Copy of your Decree Changing Name.

-Name Change is available to everyone
+Name Change is Available to Everyone